User Portal Domain Management

 1. From the Sites page, select the environment name

-2. Choose Domains from the secondary left-hand navigation menu
+2. Choose Domains from the secondary left-hand menu (You may have to expand the Manage dropdown section)

 3. Click Add Domain on the right